schmynth/syncer/README.md

 Command:    Explanation:

-´add´         Add a directory to directories file.
+`add`         Add a directory to directories file.
-´rm´          Removes a directory from the directories file. read        Read a directories file. sync -a     Sync all directories specified in directories file. help        Show this help message.
+`rm`          Removes a directory from the directories file. read        Read a directories file. sync -a     Sync all directories specified in directories file. help        Show this help message.